 Registered charities, community interest companies, local authorities, schools, and Armed Forces units with a UIN (Unit Identification Number) can apply as long as they:

-Can provide evidence of real engagement and partnership working - with either an Armed Forces charity or an Armed Forces unit.
+provide evidence of real engagement and partnership working - with either an armed forces charity or an armed forces unit

-Applicants must be willing to work closely with their Local Covenant Partnerships to ensure that their project is properly connected locally, responds to recognised need and does not duplicate other provisions.
+Applicants must be willing to work closely with their Local Covenant Partnerships.
+This is to ensure that their project is locally connected, responds to recognised needs and does not duplicate other provisions.

 Applicants who are successful with their Local Grants application may also be able to benefit from the Covenant Fund’s Digital Development Programme.

 Local Grants Programme applications are assessed four times per year.